 In the language industry, there are three primary modes of interpreting: consecutive, simultaneous and sight translation.
 In simultaneous interpreting, the interpreter listens and renders the message in the target-language at the same time as the speaker is speaking.
 In consecutive interpreting, the interpreter speaks after the source-language speaker has stopped speaking.
 Sight translation is the oral rendition of a written text.
 In all cases, the interpreter must quickly and carefully convey the meaning, tone, and intent of the original message into the target language.
 Interpreting requires excellent language proficiency, the ability to quickly analyze and transfer messages between languages, and adherence to professional ethics and standards of practice.
 Interpreting is performed face-to-face and remotely.
 Remote interpreting requires technological platforms to facilitate telephonic and video multilingual communication.

-Interpreters are employed in a multitude of settings including courts, schools, medical facilities, social services and national and international institutions, and more.
-Advances in interpreting technologies are facilitating more and more virtual and remote interpretation scenarios, making interpretation achievable in new settings and scenarios.”
+Interpreters are employed in a multitude of settings including courts, schools, medical facilities, social services, national and international institutions, and more.
+Advances in interpreting technologies are facilitating more and more virtual and remote interpretation scenarios, making interpretation achievable in new settings and scenarios.

 Sign language is not a universal language — each country has its own sign language, and regions have dialects, much like the many languages spoken all over the world.
 Like any spoken language, ASL is a language with its own unique rules of grammar and syntax.
 Like all languages, ASL is a living language that grows and changes over time.

 ASL is used predominantly in the United States and in many parts of Canada.
-ASL is accepted by many high schools, colleges, and universities in fulfillment of modern and “foreign” language academic degree requirements across the United States”- The National Association of the Deaf.
-There are over 400 unique sign languages across the globe and is utilized by over 70 million people.
+ASL is accepted by many high schools, colleges, and universities in fulfillment of modern and “foreign” language academic degree requirements across the United States” – The National Association of the Deaf.
+There are over 400 unique sign languages across the globe that are utilized by over 70 million people.

 There are approximately over one million people in the United States in which American Sign Language is currently their primary language.
 The Americans with Disabilities Act (ADA) is the leading authority on setting the parameters for when and how communication accommodations are required in both public and private settings.
-Individuals who are Deaf, Deaf-Blind, or Hard of Hearing are defined as a person with a disability under the ADA.
-Any accommodation that falls under the ADA is the cost responsibility of the business/service entity and not the person needing accommodation.
+Individuals who are Deaf, Deaf-Blind, or Hard-of-Hearing come under the ADA.
+Any accommodation that falls under the ADA is the cost responsibility of the business/service entity and not the person requiring the accommodation.
 Additional information is available at http://www.ada.gov/pubs/ada.htm.

 While every interpreting encounter is complex in nature, there may be occasions when two or more interpreters are required.

 Due to the complexity/demand of the interpreting process and the implications therein, Sign Language interpreters are trained and vetted through various accredited certifying bodies to possess the necessary skill and competence to facilitate effective communication with Deaf/HH individuals.
-By utilizing qualified resources an organization can mitigate internal risks due to medical errors, violations of confidentiality, unnecessary testing, poor adherence, increase preventive care compliance, wrongful conviction, reduce malpractice exposure and unintended poor outcomes and avoid infringement of civil rights.
-The US Department of Health and Human Services along with other government and municipal entities emphasize the difference in those who are qualified to interpret and those who are not.
+By utilizing qualified resources, an organization can mitigate internal risks due to medical errors, violations of confidentiality, unnecessary testing, poor adherence, increase in preventive care compliance, wrongful conviction, reduce malpractice exposure and unintended poor outcomes, and avoid infringement of civil rights.
+The US Department of Health and Human Services, along with other government and municipal entities, emphasize the difference in those who are qualified to interpret and those who are not.
 In most cases, onsite staff, friends and family members are not ethically permitted or deemed qualified to interpret.

 The professionals at MasterWord assist through services, training, and program development in compliance with: